 Jesus Lane, Cambridge, Cambridgeshire, England, CB5 8BS

-A late 11th century church built beside one of the main roads into Cambridge, later extended but retains many Norman features.
+A late 11th-century church built beside one of the main roads into Cambridge, later extended but retains many Norman features.

 Castle Hill, Cambridge, Cambridgeshire, England, CB3 0AJ

-As the name 'Great' might suggest, this is the largest church in Cambridge, and has outstanding carvings within the ornate interior.
+As the name 'Great' might suggest, this is the largest church in Cambridge and has outstanding carvings within the ornate interior.
 It was used as a meeting hall in medieval times, and as a venue for conferring degrees until Senate House was built opposite in 1730.

 Cambridge, Cambridgeshire, England

 Founded in 1441 by Henry VI for students of his new King's College.
-Designed by Henry's own royal architect, Reginald of Ely, the result is one of the most beatiful medieval buildings in England, known for its superlative Perpendicular vaulting.
+Designed by Henry's own royal architect, Reginald of Ely, the result is one of the most beautiful medieval buildings in England, known for its superlative Perpendicular vaulting.

 Kings College, Cambridge, East Anglia, Cambridgeshire, England, CB2 1ST

-The original 12th century church on this site was known as St. Peter-without-Trumpington-Gate.
+The original 12th-century church on this site was known as St. Peter-without-Trumpington-Gate.
 This dedication provided the name for the neighbouring college of Peterhouse.
 Students at Peterhouse worshipped in the church until the college chapel was erected in 1632.

 Trumpington Street, Cambridge, Cambridgeshire, England, CB2 1QG